I found several quotes in Latin while working on my second-hand translation of Principia Mathematica.

 This is the first of his Epistles, a letter to his patron Mæcenas in which he describes his attitude towards philosophy.
 Using the excellent A Latin Dictionary4 Lewis and Short (1879), we can look at the words in context and try to get an idea for how they are being used.
 Latin word order is fluid, especially in poetry, so we must look to the declension and conjugation of its words in order to make sense of it.

-genetive (ie, possessive) neuteur singular comparative, rendered as:
+- genetive (ie, possessive) neuteur singular comparative, rendered

-plural noun in the nom, gen, or voc (subject, possessive, or vocative case)
+- plural noun in the nom, gen, or voc (subject, possessive, or

 of a teacher, master, chief, leader